mfz/GOR.jl/docs/src/index.md

 and are ordered by chromosome and position.

-GorJulia allows creation of complex pipelines by joining together operators using the `|>` syntax.
+GOR.jl allows creation of complex pipelines by joining together operators using the `|>` syntax.
 Each operator is implemented as a Julia iterator that is parameterized on input and output types.
 This allows for easy extension of the library by user-defined operations.